Family: (Picidae) Woodpeckers

 Unfortunately in our society today, if a tree or a limb dies for any reason, it is considered ugly or a hazard and is forthwith cut off, if a limb, or cut down to the ground if a tree.
 We could easily and with minimal to no risk leave dead trees topped out and standing from eight feet to thirty feet, creating great habitat not only for all woodpeckers but also for many other species of birds.
 It seems that many people are unaware of the importance and necessity of woodpecker holes (nest cavities) to secondary cavity nesters.
 Birds such as Eastern Screech-Owl, Eastern Bluebird, Wood Duck, American Kestrel, and many others depend on old woodpecker holes and natural cavities for their nests.
 Alternatively, we can add man-made cavities (nest boxes) designed for the birds that live in our neighborhoods.
 Adding these nest boxes will help other birds even if you do not have Red-headed Woodpeckers in your neighborhood.

 The population of Red-headed Woodpeckers is declining primarily due to loss of habitat, but we are fortunate to have a few families in the Houston area.
-To see this gorgeous bird, check out Edith Moore Sanctuary, Bear Creek Park, W.G.
+To see this gorgeous bird, check out the Edith L. Moore Nature Sanctuary, Bear Creek Park, W.G.
 Jones Forest, or Jones Park and Nature Center where these birds still find a home.